 Here is a link to my butcher’s product options and costs as well as a picture of the packaged product. schrocks processing options

 Here is a link to my butcher’s processing sheet(how your meat will be cut).
 I fill out this sheet based on questionnaire from that you fill out and I submit it. schrocks cut sheet

 Pork is sold by hanging weight.
 The hanging weight of a pork half varies but is about 100lbs and produces about 75lbs of take home meat.
-The cost of a pork half is $4.85 per pound of hanging weight.
-A pork half weighs about 75 lbs.
-The cost of a Pork half will be about $412.
+The cost of a pork half is $4.85 per pound of hanging weight so your cost would $485.
 I pay the butchering fees.
 Pork delivery will be at the end of August.
 I will post the date here when I get it.

 The superior quality of my Grass-Fed Beef is due to my ability to use the best genetics for marbling.
 Thru the use of artificial insemination I am able to use bulls in the top 1% for their marbling score to breed as many of my cows as I can.
 The remaining cows are bred to my herd bull, who is a son of a bull in the top 1% for marbling.
 Marbling is the fat in the beef, not the outside.
 The bulls I use put more fat in the beef.